Kentico/cloud-sample-pwa-app/README.md

-# Turtle (cloud-sample-pwa-app)
+# Pack and Go (cloud-sample-pwa-app)
 Travel application featuring various points of interests around you.

-Turtle app is implemented as a showcase of Kentico Cloud using the [progressive web app](https://developers.google.com/web/progressive-web-apps/) approach.
+Pack and Go is implemented as a showcase of Kentico Cloud using the [progressive web app](https://developers.google.com/web/progressive-web-apps/) approach.

 ## Getting Started